-The ratepayer must repay the outstanding rates within three years of the end of the period for which rates have been postponed

-• The ratepayer may apply for one extension of a further three years
+The ratepayer must repay the outstanding rates within three years of the end of the period for which rates have been postponed • The ratepayer may apply for one extension of a further three years

-The Council will consider any application for an extension on a case-by-case basis, and may take into account any ongoing impacts of the event and other circumstances.

-The ratepayer must pay a postponement fee, made up of interest (charged at the actual cost of the Council's borrowing) and an administration fee (set at the Council's actual cost of processing the initial application, including registering charges on the certificate of title).

-Rates penalty remission for significant unexpected events.
-New Plymouth and North Taranaki Constituencies only.

-Objectives on the policy

-The objective of this policy is to recognise that significant unexpected events may occur that place some ratepayers into significant financial hardship due to no fault of their own, and that provision of a short-term remission of penalties may limit the financial hardship.

-- An "event" under this policy is triggered either: - By a declaration of state of national emergency or of local emergency over the District, or - By resolution of the Council, having considered the following matters: - The type of implications arising, or likely to arise, from the potential event - · Whether the potential event is unusual or whether it is a frequently occurring event - The likelihood of the potential event having implications that last longer than the potential event itself - Any other matter the Council considers relevant - An "event": - does not have to be of natural occurrence, and can include social and economic events - excludes social, economic, environmental, technological and other trends, although may include events caused partially or in full by such trends (for instance, climate change is not an event, but a large storm that is attributable to climate change could be considered an event; a significant recession can be considered an event, but a long-term sector decline cannot be considered an event) - excludes political or legal decisions, whether by the Council, other local authorities, central Government, or international. - excludes impacts that arise from Council actions (for instance, road closures, events and so forth). - · A resolution for an event under (b) automatically triggers both policy 11 and 12, unless the resolution states otherwise

-The Council may, by resolution, determine that it will remit any penalties for quarterly instalments for those affected by the event

-- The resolution must specify the applicable quarterly instalments - The resolution may specify the group(s) of ratepayers eligible for the penalty waiver (but if no such group is specified then all ratepayers are considered eligible).

-Following declaration of any event, the Council may remit any penalty within the following year where:

-- · the ratepayer pays the outstanding rates and - can provide evidence, to the satisfaction of the Council, of reduced income or revenue, or other form of hardship (such as increased costs for recovery), as a result of the event, such as: - Assistance from central Government to reflect the event - Information from a bank or accountant of reduced income or revenue.

-Remission for low value residential properties where the UAGC is in excess of 5% annually of the capital value of the property.
-Stratford Constituency only.

-This remission provides for low value residential properties to not be penalised by the UAGC being in excess of 5% annually of the capital value of the property.

-The objective of this remission policy is to assist residential ratepayers whereby the UAGC being imposed on properties with a capital value of \$10,000 or less represents an excessive burden in any one financial year.

-Council will remit the UAGC on any rating unit used solely for residential purposes as defined by Council where the capital value of that rating unit does not exceed \$10,000.

-Remission of uniform annual general charges on non-contiguous rating units owned by the same ratepayer.
+New Plymouth and North Taranaki constituencies Stratford constituency South Taranaki constituency The Council will consider any application for an extended other circumstances. ension on a case-by-case basis, and may take i into account any ongoing impacts of the event and The ratepayer must pay a postponement fee, made up of interest (charged at the actual cost of the Council's borrowing) and an administration fee (set at the Council's actual cost of processing the initial application, including registering charges on the certificate of title).
+Rates penalty remission for significant unexpected even nts.
+New Plymouth and North Taranaki Consti ituencies only.
+Objectives on the policy The objective of this policy is to recognise that signification to no fault of their own, and that provision of a short-t Any other matter the Council considers relev.
+An "event": does not have to be of natural occurrence, ar excludes social, economic, environmental, tee (for instance, climate change is not an event, recession can be considered an event, but a 1 excludes political or legal decisions, whether following matters: rise, from the potential event rether it is a frequently occurring event implications that last longer than the potential ant and can include social and economic events chnological and other trends, although may inc but a large storm that is attributable to climat long-term sector decline cannot be considered by the Council, other local authorities, central ons (for instance, road closures, events and so clude events caused partially or in full by such trends te change could be considered an event; a significant d an event) Government, or international. • forth).
+The Council may, by resolution, determine that it will re The resolution must specify the applicable quarterly The resolution may specify the group(s) of ratepaye eligible). / instalments 2 Following declaration of any event, the Council may ree the ratepayer pays the outstanding rates and can provide evidence, to the satisfaction of the Cou as a result of the event, such as: Assistance from central Government to reflect Information from a bank or accountant of red ncil, of reduced income or revenue, or other fo re: orm of hardship (such as increased costs for recovery), Remission for low value residential properties where the This remission provides for low value residential proper property.
+Objective The objective of this remission policy is to assist reside less represents an excessive burden in any one financia , , , , , , , , , , , , , , , , , , , , osed on properties with a capital value of \$10,000 or Conditions and Criteria Council will remit the UAGC on any rating unit used so not exceed \$10,000. lely for residential purposes as defined by Cou uncil where the capital value of that rating unit does Remission of uniform annual general charges on non-o contiguous rating units owned by the same rat tepaver.
 South Taranaki Constituency only.

-The Council will provide rates remissions of Uniform Annual General Charges (UAGC's) to all rural ratepayers who meet the objectives, conditions and criteria of this Policy.
+The Council will provide rates remissions of Uniform An criteria of this Policy.
+5 5 5